 You might also want to think about joining the gym (Surrey Sports Park has incredible facilities and offers discounted membership to Surrey students) or getting involved in another form of extracurricular activity - such as learning a new language with our Global Graduate Award scheme.

 6. Work out how you’re going to get around

-If you're in your final summer before becoming a university student you may want to consider your transport options.
+With the autumn term fast approaching, you may want to consider your transport options.
 When moving to a new area, it’s a good idea to figure out how you’ll travel when you get there.
 Take a look at our campus map ahead of time.
 Will you walk, cycle or make use of public transport?
 Luckily, all three are great ideas at Surrey!

 Our safe, self-contained lakeside campus is just ten minutes’ walk from Guildford town centre, and our Manor Park and Stag Hill campuses are a 15 minute walk apart.
 A frequent bus service between Guildford town centre and the University campuses runs late into the night.
 Cycling is also an excellent way to save money, keep fit and help the environment, so it’s well worth considering bringing your bike with you.